 By Diane Mapes / Fred Hutch News Service

 Editor's note: This is the second of a two-part series on the sexual aftermath of cancer treatment (read Part 1 here).
 If you missed our Aug.
-4 Twitter chat about “Sex After Cancer,” click here for the Storify version.
+4 Twitter chat about “Sex After Cancer,” read the archive.